claudio-silva/claude-artifact-runner/README.md

 ### Notes
 - **Git is always required** (for initially cloning the template)
-- The release build embeds the favicon as a data URL
+- Single-file builds embed the favicon as a data URL; multi-file builds keep `public/favicon.ico` in the output and reference it normally

 ## Alternative Methods of Installation